AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

    ![Verify the AMCV_ cookie](../assets/images/idservice-AMCVCookie.png)

-Congratulations!
-You have implemented your first extension!
+That's it!
+You've added your first extension!
+For more details on the  options, see the [configuration options documentation](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-function-vars.html).

 ## Send Customer IDs